 The absolute directory path where the protocol shared library exists.
-If an absolute path is not specified, the library must be on the search path defined by the LD_LIBRARY_PATH environmental variable.
+If an absolute path is not specified, the library must be on the search path defined by the loader or the LD_LIBRARY_PATH environmental variable.

 kfn The full pathname to the file that contains encryption and decryption keys for the protocol.
 The default keyfile name is protocol dependent.